ks465/yii2-utils/documents/models-khan-model.md

 for creating or updating values.
 But whenever there is need to _show data of other_ records which depend in this one, data is available.
    + **KHanModel::STATUS_ACTIVE**  shows data is completely available for updating, using in other data sets, etc.
-1. Methods to find the creater, last updater, and time of each.
+1. Methods to find the creator, last updater, and time of each.
    + If there is more than one table holding users --like pGrad-- change:
        - [[khans\utils\models\KHanModel::getResponsibleUser]] to be able to see all the users in the above methods,
        - [[khans\utils\helpers\migrations\KHanMigration::$user_models]] to create all the tables and models,
+1. isActive Shows if the status of the record is equal to `KHanModel::STATUS_ACTIVE`
+1. isVisible Shows if the status of the record is _**NOT**_ equal to `KHanModel::STATUS_DELETED`
+1. getLastFlow shows the updated time
+1. Get list of changes in the record through the history data

 For details see [[khans\utils\models\KHanModel]] and [[khans\utils\models\queries\KHanQuery]]